MCP setupIncluded on every plan

 Research

-Targeted research can happen in a separate MCP layer instead of bloating the host IDE thread.
+Targeted research can happen in a separate MCP layer instead of bloating your IDE thread.

 Code intelligence